epfl-dlab/quotebank-toolkit/README.md

 docker run -it -v $(pwd):/quotoolbox maculjak/quotoolbox
 ```
 This command will run the container and start a new `bash` shell inside it with all the dependencies installed.
 The folder `quotoolbox` will be created inside the container and bind it with the current working directory.
 This will make the scripts and data accessible from the container.
-4. Position yourself inside the `quotoolbox` directory by running
+4. Position yourself inside the `quotebank-toolkit` directory by running
 ```
-cd quotoolbox
+cd quotebank-toolkit
 ```

 ### Script-specific instructions